emilyhorsman/bikes.emilyhorsman.com/src/posts/crankbrothers-stamp-7-bearing-replacement/index.md

 {% image "DSCF4579.jpg" "Serviced pedal installed back in the crank of an e-bike" %}

 Update: I went to do the same on the left pedal and the never-before-used Philips bolt on the grease port is seized.
 I find that once a bolt is seized you can't use enough torque to free it before stripping a Philips head.
 Awful things.
-Follow-up post when I get it out with a bolt extractor.
+[Follow-up post](/posts/grease-port-bolt-extraction/) when I get it out with a bolt extractor.

+Update 2: I just checked on Feb 25, 2024 and they have more play than ever!
+That didn't last long.
+Debating whether to ride these until it's a problem (and keep filling with grease in the meantime) or to try something new.